LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 1. **Outcomes only**: QoT captures *trust-relevant outcomes*, not operational details.
 Phase outcomes and planning accuracy flow into trust.
 Task descriptions do not.

-2. **Mutual sign-off prevents gaming**: The adversarial dynamic between parties provides validation-+no external complexity metrics needed.
+2. **Mutual sign-off prevents gaming**: The adversarial dynamic between parties provides validation--no external complexity metrics needed.

 3. **Publication requires consent**: Contract details are private by default.
 Both parties must agree before any contract information becomes public.
 This is recorded but not trust-weighted (to avoid coercion incentives).